Der Klassiker

 Der Klassiker in German (The Classic), also known as the "German Clásico", is the name given to any football match between Bayern Munich and Borussia Dortmund.
-They are two of the most successful teams in German football, having won a combined total of 27 of the past 32 Bundesliga titles as of the 2024–25 season.
+They are two of the most successful teams in German football, having won a combined total of 28 of the past 33 Bundesliga titles as of the 2025–26 season.
 The two teams fought closely for the Bundesliga title in the early 2010s, and met in the 2013 UEFA Champions League final.

 However, the nature of the rivalry has been called into question, with many disputing the fixture being a "classic" due to there being little historic rivalry between the teams, in contrast to the long history of many other prominent football derbies in Germany, including Dortmund's Revierderby with FC Schalke 04, the various Bavarian football derbies involving Bayern Munich and 1.
 FC Nürnberg, and the elder 70s rivalry between Bayern Munich and Borussia Mönchengladbach.

 History

 First meeting and mutual successes

 The first match between the two clubs was a 2–0 win for Dortmund in Munich on 16 October 1965.

-On 5 May 1966, Dortmund won the 1965–66 European Cup Winners' Cup 2–1 against Liverpool in extra time, becoming the first German club to win a European title.
+On 5 May 1966, Dortmund won the 1966 European Cup Winners' Cup final against Liverpool in extra time, becoming the first German club to win a European title.
 Bayern Munich won the same competition the following season.

 In 1971, Bayern defeated Dortmund 11–1; this remain's Bayern's biggest Bundesliga victory and Dortmund's second worst defeat, after Dortmund's worst defeat of 12–0 v Borussia Mönchengladbach on 29 April 1978.

 On the other hand, the highest scoring draw in a Bundesliga match between the two teams occurred on 21 May 1983, when Karl-Heinz Rummenigge scored a late equaliser to save Bayern from a defeat against hosts Dortmund, with a final scoreline of 4–4.